ksu-is/Wagon-vs-Wild/ProjectRoadMap.md

 - [x] Complete Project Roadmap File
 - [x] Search For Related Project On Github

+Explanation
+The related project, origincodeacademy is one that I will be taking some inspiration from, I have linked it within the README file for ease of access in case anyone wanted to see it.
+Furthermore, the code I will be taking inspiration from is listed under the OregonTrailCode

 ## Sprint 2
 - [] Game Design Starts
 - [] Create Item List